 Like most Americans, you probably want to get through your taxes as quickly as possible.
-For the 2018 tax year, fewer of us will itemize, and those who do may find fewer deductions available due to the Tax Cuts and Jobs Act of 2017 (TCJA).
+Since the Tax Cuts and Jobs Act (TCJA) was passed in 2017, fewer of us will itemize, and those who do may find fewer deductions available.
 However, do not rush through your return so quickly that you simply take the standard deduction and ignore deductions that can bring you a healthy refund.
 Consider these commonly overlooked tax deductions.

 Make sure that you have written receipts or bank/payroll deductions for any contributions.
 Any non-cash donations such as clothing have to be deducted at fair market value.
 If your non-cash deductions are over $500 for the year, you must submit IRS Form 8283 with your taxes to claim your deduction.
 See IRS Publication 526, "Charitable Contributions", for further details.

 2. Retirement Plan Contributions – Contributions to traditional IRAs and Simplified Employee Pension plans (SEPs) may be deductible.
 Roth IRA contributions are not deductible because they are made with after-tax dollars.
 You can still make contributions up to the tax filing date and apply them to the previous tax year as long as your total contributions are below the annual limits.
 See IRS Publication 590-A, "Contributions to Individual Retirement Arrangements," for details.
 The TCJA did not change this deduction.

 5. Personal Property Taxes – You can deduct any personal property taxes that are paid on items such as automobiles or boats as long as the taxes are imposed annually and based on the value of the asset.
-Starting in tax year 2018, this also falls under the $10,000 limit for income, sales, and property taxes per the TCJA.
+This also falls under the $10,000 limit for income, sales, and property taxes per the TCJA.

 8. Medical and Dental Expenses – Any unreimbursed medical and dental expenses over 7.5% of your Adjusted Gross Income (AGI) may be deducted.
 For example, with an AGI of $50,000, you can deduct the portion of your medical expenses that exceeds $3,750.